michcald/tinygo-arduino-playground/README.md

 This is just a repo for me to mess around with TinyGo and Arduino.

+## Requirements

+- Linux (I am using Ubuntu 20.04, but I think any major Linux distro should work)

 ## Setup

 - Make sure you have TinyGo installed under `/user/local/lib/tinygo`